-Mr. Bjorndal brings over 20 years experience in radiation safety and occupational health and safety in industry, academia and research.
+Brian Bjorndal (MSc, PPhys) brings over 20 years’ experience in radiation safety and occupational health and safety in industry, academia and research.
 Before joining the Institute, he held positions as Director, Workplace Safety and Environmental Protection with the University of Saskatchewan, and Manager Safety and Radiation with AREVA Resources.
 Mr. Bjorndal managed the Institute’s National Laboratories during its formative years and was instrumental in the development and licensing of the Institute’s Personal Alpha Dosimetry service with the Canadian Nuclear Safety Commission.
-As Manager and Scientist for the National Laboratories, Mr. Bjorndal provides leadership and oversight of the National Laboratories staff and operations.
+As Director of the National Laboratories, Mr. Bjorndal provides leadership and oversight of the National Laboratories staff and operations.

 Octavian Mavrichi (B.Sc. and M.Sc. in Physics) is the Radiation Scientist at Dr. Fergal Nolan National Laboratories in Saskatoon.
 Octavian is responsible for data analysis, quality assurance and related research for all services offered by the laboratory.
 He also participates in delivering our training courses in Saskatoon.
 He is a registered member of the Canadian Radiation Protection Association and the Canadian Association of Physicists.

 Athena Wang, Radiation Scientist